buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcCurveBoundedPlane.md

 The outer boundary of the surface.

 ### InnerBoundaries
-An optional set of inner boundaries.
+A potentially empty set of inner boundaries.
 They shall not intersect each other or the outer boundary.